We’ve worked with the British Red Cross since 2016 to help communities become safer and stronger in times of uncertainty and crisis.

 The Aviva Global Mapathon

-Since 2016, hundreds of our people across 12 countries have volunteered for the Aviva Global Mapathon.
+Since 2016, 2500 of our people across 12 countries have volunteered for the Aviva Global Mapathon.
 In 2020, despite no face-to-face parties to bring our people together, volunteers turned up in force, with 395 people across seven markets taking part in our sixth Mapathon.
 Through their time and effort, 79,214 buildings were mapped in communities at risk of drought in Niger.
 This is the equivalent to mapping an area home to over half a million people.
 These maps will help the Red Cross to work alongside communities to protect their livelihoods and loved ones in the face of drought.

 You can read more about the successes from our partnership below.

-We respond to signs of stress
+Responding to signs of stress

-Through our British Red Cross partnership, our UK claims teams are trained to spot signs of stress when customers call us to make a flood claim.
+Through our British Red Cross partnership, our UK claims teams were trained to spot signs of stress when customers call us to make a flood claim.
 Thinking about customers’ wellbeing means we can respond to how they’re feeling.

 We try to help people in a way that reduces their stress.
 This has led to a six-point increase of Aviva's customer satisfaction score, following Red Cross psychosocial training for the service team.